Firanus/advent-of-code/README.md

 - **2017 Day 7** - The problem is essentially constructing a tree from your input and then finding various properties of it.
 - **2021 Day 18** - Snailfish.
 This is a problem about decoding a series of brackets containing pairs of numbers, which have random rules for expansion.
 One way of viewing the problem is that the brackets just represent a BST.
 You can then build the structure and analyse it accordingly.
 Note that while a tree is a valid way to go about this, avoiding trees entirely also works.
+- **2022 Day 7** - In this problem, your input is essentially the traversal of a file directory using `cd` and `ls` commands.
+I solved it by rebuilding the tree of files and traversing it, but you could actually also do it by using the fact that the input was already a traversal, and just store the filepaths in a hashmap.

 ### Pathfinding - e.g. Djikstra's Algorithm